arcadia-unity/ArcadiaGodot/README.md

 Setup
 ----------
-You'll need a version of [Godot with Mono](https://godotengine.org/download)
+You'll need a version of [Godot with Mono](https://godotengine.org/download) and `MSBuild` (see the Requirements section on the download page).

 Clone this repository into your project folder.